ropensci-archive/monkeylearn/cran-comments.md

 ## Release summary

+* Removed the broken link to the logo that created a Pandoc warning.

 * Better states the dependency on tibble, it is tibble >= 1.2.

 * Better handles blank text in input, outputs an empty tibble and a warning if the request is only blank, and a message if only parts of the request are blank.